Want to study in Japan? Here are the best universities in Japan for engineering and their ranking. Check it out!

 Yes.
 Japan is home to some of the best universities in the world.
 The University of Tokyo, Kyoto University, Osaka University, and Keio University of Japan all are included in the top 100 universities of the world.

-What is the hardest university to get into in Japan?
+Which is the hardest university to get into in Japan?

 Is it hard to get into Japanese universities?